molbio-dresden/flexidot/README.md

 with `-p/--plotting_mode 2`

-In all-against-all mode, FlexiDot compares each pair from a set of input sequences.
-To enable the identification of long shared subsequences at a glance, FlexiDot offers similarity shading (switched on/off via option `-x/--lcs_shading`) based on the LCS length in all-against-all comparisons.
-Longer matches are represented by darker background shading.
+In **all-against-all** mode, FlexiDot compares each pair from a set of input sequences.
+To enable the identification of long shared subsequences at a glance, FlexiDot offers similarity shading (switched on/off via option `-x/--lcs_shading`) based on the LCS length in all-against-all comparisons (see below).

 <img src="https://github.com/molbio-dresden/flexidot/blob/master/images/all_against_all.png" width="500">